maged-morkos/TwitterTask/README.md

 - an Extension for UIImageView for lazy loading images in the tableView

 ## Logic
-- using Twitter Api and the help of the Swiftter library a list of followers was retrieved
+- using Twitter Api and the help of the Swifter library a list of followers was retrieved
 - I created a model with name "FollowerModel" to store the retrieved data
 - a custome UITableViewCell was created to display the data with a designable way
   - display user photo